Pierrick-Dartois/SQISignHD-lib/Verification-sage/README.md

 ## License

-SQIsign is licensed under Apache-2.0.
+SQIsignHD is licensed under Apache-2.0.
 See LICENSE and NOTICE in the root directory.

 Third party code is used in this directory (`Verification-sage`):